Speech and Language Development

-All 50 states require newborn hearing tests for all babies born in hospitals.
+Almost all 50 states require newborn hearing tests for all babies born in hospitals.
 Hearing should be checked by a doctor at each well-child visit and anytime you or your child may notice changes.
 Some hearing problems can delay your child's speech and language development.
 Be sure your child has regular hearing exams.

 When to Call a Doctor